-If warping with Christie Twist^{\mathbb{M}} or Mystique^{\mathbb{M}}, adjust the convergence mechanically.
-Do not use the electronic convergence feature.

-- 1. Before adjusting DMD convergence, make sure the projector has reached a steady operational state.
+- This feature is only availabe on the local interface (display panel). - If warping with Christie Twist[TM] or Mystique[TM], adjust the convergence mechanically.
+Do not use the electronic convergence feature. - 1.
+Before adjusting DMD convergence, make sure the projector has reached a steady operational state.
 If switching from a white or bright test pattern to a dark convergence test pattern, or if warming up the projector after a shutdown, allow 15 minutes for stabilization so the optics can reach a steady state. - 2.
-Make sure the Convergence Enable option is selected: - a) From the display panel, select MENU > Admin > Service. - b) Enter the service password. - c) Select Convergence Enable. - 3.
-From the Test Pattern menu, select the E-Convergence test pattern and display it full screen.
+Make sure the Convergence Enable option is selected: - a) From the display panel, select MENU > Admin > Service. - b) Enter the service password. - c) Select Convergence Enable. - From the Test Pattern menu, select the E-Convergence test pattern and display it full screen.
 Until electronic convergence is completed, the displayed image may appear to be blurred and difficult to read, especially for white text, due to the mis-convergence of the red, green, and blue pixels.

-- 4. To enable electronics convergence, select MENU > Admin > Service > Convergence. - To show the adjustment locations, select Show Convergence Sprite.
-Only one adjustment position can be selected at a time. - From the Corner list, select the corner you want to adjust first.
+- 4. To access the electronic convergence menu, select MENU > Admin > Service > Convergence. - To show the adjustment locations, select Show Convergence Sprite.
+Only one adjustment position can be selected at a time. - 6.
+From the Corner list, select the corner you want to adjust first.
 By default the top-left position is selected. - To select the color for adjustment, select Color and select the appropriate color from the list.
 By default, all three color components (red, green, and blue) are displayed.
 It may be helpful to obtain a better view of the position of a particular color component if one or two of the other colors are deselected. - 8.
 Modify the red, green, and/or blue convergence for the selected sprite both vertically and horizontally by adjusting the sliders so all three color components are overlapped (sprite is displayed in white).